FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 ## Setting up the SSO server

 First, create an application in FusionAuth.
 I'm going to call mine, creatively, "nodebb".
 Note that you can create as many applications as you want.
-If you were really building out "The Dream", you'd also have a 'todo app' FusionAuth application, but for the purposes of this tutorial we'll only set up the nodebb FusionAuth config.
+If you were really building out "The Dream", you'd also have a 'todo app' FusionAuth application, but for this tutorial we'll only set up the nodebb FusionAuth config.
 Users will have the same username and password for all applications, but may not be able to access every one of them.
 (Access is controlled by user registrations, which we'll cover below.)

 After you save the application, edit it again, as we'll need to record a couple of configuration variables.
 Start at the "OAuth" tab.